JaDetGodtDu/nodejs_exam/readme.md

 - Make a battle system using sockets.broadcast !

+- Expand User database object, to accomodate a leaderboard for all users and to have a list of past pets and how long they lived.

 - Clean update and delete functionality in frontend !

 - Maybe add a footer?